-Unlike the brand’s meatless burgers and sausages (currently only available for foodservice), the nuggets will not contain heme.
+Unlike the brand’s meatless burgers and sausages (currently only available for foodservice), the nuggets do not contain heme.
 Also known as soy leghemoglobin, short for legume hemoglobin, the company’s flagship ingredient gives Impossible’s products a meaty flavor and juicy texture.
 But the fact that heme is genetically modified has barred the company from launching its products in the Europe and China mainland markets.

 “In prototypes, we did include a small amount of heme and tested without,” Laura Kliman, Impossible’s senior flavor scientist, told Bloomberg.
 “We found in a nugget format, which is breaded and has some seasoning, it really wasn’t that necessary.”